victortp/auto-bombcrypto/docs/en.md

 To install Auto BOMBCRYPTO, follow the steps below:

-- Open the project folder in the command prompt / terminal
+- Open the project folder in the command prompt/terminal

 ```
 cd path/to/project-folder/